cordova-rtc/cordova-plugin-iosrtc/docs/iosrtc.md

 Exposes the `MediaStreamTrack` class as defined by the [spec](http://w3c.github.io/mediacapture-main/#mediastreamtrack).

-*NOTE:* The only reason to make this class public is to expose the deprecated `MediaStreamTrack.getSources()` class function, which is an "alias" to the `getMediaDevices()` function described above.
+*NOTE:* The only reason to make this class public is to expose the deprecated `MediaStreamTrack.getSources()` class function, which is an "alias" to the `enumerateDevices()` function described above.

 *TODO:*